ai-bearing/ai-bearing.github.io/_posts/2023-05-17-rent-control.md

 > To truly transform the housing sector, the United States will need to embrace complementary policies to increase the number of affordable and market-rate housing units, encourage more construction and density through changes to zoning laws, and build millions of units of [social housing](https://theappeal.org/wp-content/uploads/2020/12/the-case-for-social-housing-2.pdf)—high-quality public housing for people across the income spectrum.

 The way cars, food, and technology are affordable is through mass production — and similarly, housing stability (should one desire it) is cheaper through mass production.
 If rents are stable (or downward trending) in the long term, it's more likely that a tenant is able to demand a lease for a longer term, which is yet another guarantee of stability.
 This is why building tons of housing through lifting zoning laws is the best guarantee of housing stability, not mere rent control.
+[^1]: Weak rent controls (such as CPI + 5%) are not likely to impact allocation or supply that much, as investors generally account for rent increases far lower than these anti-gouging limits when making their decision to build.